Skip to main content

 Description

-It is used to judge whether the field specified by json_path exists in the JSON data.
-If it exists, it returns TRUE, and if it does not exist, it returns FALSE
+Used to determine whether the field specified by <path> exists in JSON data.
+Returns TRUE if it exists, FALSE if it does not exist.

 Syntax